yehonatan604/HexaUI-dev/README.md

 ## Documentation

-For detailed documentation, usage examples, and a complete list of components, please visit the Rainbow Plus UI Documentation.
+For detailed documentation, usage examples, and a complete list of components, please visit the React Hexa UI Documentation Website.

 ## License

-Rainbow Plus UI is licensed under the MIT License.
+React Hexa UI is licensed under the MIT License.
 See the LICENSE file for more information.